cfogrady/DIM-Modifier/README.md

 The `b` key can also be pressed to display some solid color backgrounds.

+The application supports changing sprite sizes, but compatibility with VB can't be guaranteed if sprite dimensions are changed.

+Names can be changed by clicking on the name on the Stats page.

 ## Development
 This project relies on the VB-DIM-Reader library found at https://github.com/cfogrady/VB-DIM-Reader